Scholarship FAQs

 What is the WWU Scholarship Application like?

-How do I request letters of recommendation through the WWU application?
+How do I request Letters of Recommendation (LOR) through the WWU application?

-Can I read the letters of recommendation that were submitted on my behalf?
+Can I read the Letters of Recommendation (LOR) that were submitted on my behalf?

 No, students will not be able to view the letters that were submitted on their behalf through the Portal.
 They will be able to view that a letter of recommendation has been submitted.